chelleadel/login-application/README.md

 To start the server:

 1. Open your preferred Java IDE (e.g., IntelliJ IDEA).
+2. Add PostgreSQL credentials to `src/main/resources/application.properties`
-2. Run the project to launch the backend server.
+3. Run the project to launch the backend server.
+   If you are running using IntelliJ IDEA, go to `src/main/java/com/app/loginapp/LoginApplication.java`, right click the file and find the run option

 ## Frontend: Next.js 13